Is Egypt dangerous for tourists in 2025?

 In any case, homosexual relationships or acts of any kind can lead to a sentence of 17 years in prison.
 Middle Ages here we come!

-Egypt dangerous for tourists, conclusion
+Egypt dangerous for tourists, my conclusion

 IS EGPYT DANGEROUS FOR TOURISTS?
 NOT MORE THAN A LOT OF OTHER PLACES.
 BUT IN EGYPT THERE SOME THINGS YOU CANNOT FIND ANYWHERE ELSE IN THE WORLD.
 AMAZING HISTORY AND AMAZING ART